qualityisaculture/ApacheAnswersPowerAutomateIntegration/POWER_AUTOMATE_SETUP.md

 1. Click **"Save"** to save your flow
 2. Click **"Test"** to test the flow
-3. Post a message in the configured Teams channel
+3. Add an emoji reaction to a message in the configured Teams channel
 4. Check your application logs to see if the callback was received

 ## Expected Callback Data Structure